edquant/edh7916/_lessons/programming.md

 We can get around this issue by using the base-R function, `length()`, which will return the number of items in a one-dimensional object.
-Since we know that `length(chr_sequence) == 10`, that means that `1:length(chr_sequence)` is the same thing as saying `1:10`.
-It’s just another — more flexible way — to get the end number of our sequence.
+Since we know that `length(chr_sequence)` is equal to `10`, that means that `1:length(chr_sequence)` is the same thing as saying `1:10`.
+It’s just another more flexible way to get the end number of our sequence.
 We can show this by just printing `i` again.

 ``` r
 ## for loop by indices (just show indices)